threadkind/GWGND07-Neighborhood-Map/README.md

 If one of the Flickr thumbnail images is clicked, it will display and overlay over the app with a larger version of the image.
 The image does have an 'x' to close the overlay, but clicking anywhere on the overlay will close it, to make sure the user does not get stuck in the overlay and can easily get back to the app.

 The info menu features an 'x' in the top right corner to allow the info menu to be closed and moved out of the way.

+## Responsive Views
+The app can be used across all screen sizes and the view will change slightly to best fit the components on the screen depending on which size screen they are being viewed.
+The majority of the CSS is written in a responsive manner, with a few small changes written into media queries for smaller screen sizes.

+## Offline First
+The app registers a service worker is the browser is compatible.

 ## Dependancies